Pre-Courant Algebroids: Preliminaries

 \subsection{Pseudo-Euclidean vector bundles}

-Given a pseudo-Euclidean vector bundle $(E, \: \langle ,\rangle)$ (in the category of manifolds) we know (see \cite{Roytenberg:2002}) that it has a \emph{minimal symplectic realisation} as a symplectic N-manifold of degree 2.
-The supermanifold $\sT^{*} \Pi E$ -- which is canonically fibred over $\Pi(E\oplus E^{\ast}) $ -- is a bi-graded bundle, where we use the phase-lift (cf. \cite{Grabowski:2013}) of the homogeneity structure on $\Pi E$.
-By passing to total weight we obtain an N-manifold of degree 2 which carries a canonical symplectic structure.
-The minimal symplectic realisation of the pseudo-Euclidean vector bundle, which we denote as $F_{2}$ is given by the pullback of $\sT^{*} \Pi E$ with respect to the embedding $E \hookrightarrow E \oplus E^{*}$ given by $X \mapsto (X, \langle \half X, \bullet \rangle)$.
-That is the symplectic N-manifold completes the following diagram.
+It is well known that any pseudo-Euclidean vector bundle $\big(E, \: \langle ,\rangle \big)$ (in the category of smooth manifolds) has a \emph{minimal symplectic realisation} as a symplectic N-manifold of degree 2 (see \cite{Roytenberg:2002}).
+The supermanifold $\sT^{*} \Pi E$ -- which is canonically fibred over $\Pi(E\oplus E^{\ast}) $ -- is a bi-graded bundle, where we use the phase-lift (see \cite{Grabowski:2013}) of the homogeneity structure on $\Pi E$.
+By passing to the total weight we obtain an N-manifold of degree 2 which carries a canonical symplectic structure.
+The minimal symplectic realisation of the pseudo-Euclidean vector bundle, which we denote as $F_{2}$, is given by the pullback of $\sT^{*} \Pi E$ with respect to the embedding $E \hookrightarrow E \oplus E^{*}$ given by $X \mapsto \big(X, \langle \half X, \bullet \rangle \big)$.
+In particular, the symplectic N-manifold completes the following diagram.

-It is well known that we can always find affine Darboux charts consisting of local coordinates $(x^{a}, \zx^{i}, p_{b})$ of weight $0, \: 1$ and $2$ respectively such that
+Furthermore, it is well known that one can always find affine Darboux charts consisting of local coordinates $(x^{a}, \zx^{i}, p_{b})$ of weight $0, \: 1$ and $2$, respectively, such that the symplectic form is given by